Sally Peers: Early life and junior career

+Professional career

 2010

 In 2010, Peers attended the Commonwealth Games in New Delhi, India.
 She entered both singles and women's doubles.
 In the singles tournament, Peers was seeded fourth.
 She skipped the first round because she was seeded and was due to play Maldive player Aminta Mahir.
 Sally thrashed Mahir, 6–0, 6–0 advancing through to the quarterfinals.
 She then played seventh seed Anna Smith from the UK.
 Peers won 6–3, 6–3, and won through to the semifinals.
 This meant that no-matter what happened Peers would be in a play-off for a medal.
 She played fellow Australian and No. 1 seed Anastasia Rodionova.
 After losing the first set 3–6, Peers bounced back and took the second set in a tie-breaker.
 However, Rodionova powered through the third set 6–1, on her way to winning the gold medal.
 Peers was then in the bronze-medal match.
 She played another Australian and sixth seed Olivia Rogowska.
 Peers again lost the first set, and again came back in the second to win in a tie-breaker.
 However, she didn't make the same mistake as she did against Rodionova and won the bronze medal beating Rogowska, 4–6, 7–6, 6–3.

 In the doubles event, Sally played with Anastasia Rodionova.
 As the No. 1 seeds they skipped the first round and played Bahama team, Nikkita Fountain and Larikah Russell in the quarterfinals.
 Rodionova and Peers powered through the match 6–2, 6–4.
 They reached the semifinals and played Indians and fourth seeds, Sania Mirza and Rushmi Chakravarthi.
 Peers and Rodionova won through to the gold-medal match, winning 6–4, 6–4 against fellow Australians Jessica Moore and Olivia Rogowska.
 Peers and Rodionova won the first set 6–3, but lost the second 2–6.
 In the third set, Peers and Rodionova won 6–3, and the gold medal.

 At the US Open, she qualified to play in the main draw of a Grand Slam tournament for the first time.
-In the first round, she crushed world No. 54, Aleksandra Wozniak, 6–0, 6–1 for her first ever major victory before being defeated by the defending US Open champion, Kim Clijsters, in straight sets, 6–2, 6–1.
+In the first round, she crushed world No. 54, Aleksandra Wozniak, 6–0, 6–1 for her first ever major victory, before being defeated by the defending US Open champion, Kim Clijsters, 6–2, 6–1.